l50/mass-wpscan/README.md

 ### Build the binary:
 ```
-make install
+make setup
 ```

 ### Build the test lab:
 ```
-make buildtest
+make build
 ```

 ### Destroy the test lab:
 ```
-make destroytest
+make destroy
 ```

-** Note that all test lab functionality requires that python 2.x and docker be installed on the system you are on
+** Note that all test lab functionality requires that python 2.x, wpscan, and docker be installed on the system you are on

 ### Usage: